antiloger/SqlViewer-golang/README.md

-# SQLViewer-Golang (still development stage)
+(This project is still in development)

-SQLViewer-Golang is a Terminal User Interface (TUI) for viewing and interacting with SQLite databases.
-This tool offers a responsive interface that adapts to different terminal sizes, making it easy to navigate through large datasets using pagination powered by a ring buffer.
-Additionally, the tool supports viewing CSV files, allowing users to efficiently manage and explore tabular data directly from the terminal.
+**SQLViewer-Golang** is a Terminal User Interface (TUI) designed for browsing SQLite databases and viewing CSV files.
+It’s built to be responsive, so it looks good on any terminal size, and it’s capable of handling large datasets efficiently thanks to its pagination system, which uses a ring buffer.
+Whether you’re working with databases or CSV files, this tool makes it easy to explore your data directly from the terminal.

-##Key Features:
+**Key Features:**

--SQLite database browsing
+- Browse SQLite databases.
--CSV file viewing
+- View CSV files.
--Responsive TUI design
+- Responsive design that adapts to terminal sizes.
--Efficient data navigation with pagination and ring buffer
+- Smooth data navigation with pagination.